lldj15/sinpol/README.md

 * Calculation of neutron transmission spectrum of single crystal as a function of crystal structure, neutron energy, temerature, mosaic distribution, and crystal orientation.
 Accounts for various contributions to neutron scattering including, for example, diffraction and inelastic scattering (using incoherent approximation)
 * Modeling of texture:
   -3D Gaussian Distribution
-* Modeling of effect o strain:
+* Modeling of effect of strain:
+  - macro strain
   - Voigt model
   - Reuss model
   - Eshelby-Kroner model